Biswas57/kaflow/README.md

     - There are 2 distinct distribution methods

 Rebalancing (Message Distribution) Strategies:
-- Range Rebalancing: Partitions are evenly divided among consumers, with adjustments made for odd counts.
+- Range Rebalancing: Partitions are evenly divided based on the number of consumers, with adjustments made for odd counts.
 - Round Robin Rebalancing: Partitions are allocated in a rotating manner to ensure even distribution of workload among consumers.

 **Message Replay**